-The seismic data used for the project is part of a large unified multi-client pre-stack broadband dataset covering over 17,000 square kilometers in the North Sea Central Graben.
 This dataset went through an advanced depth imaging workflow using anisotropic velocity model building and Kirchhoff depth migration including compensation for earth absorption.
 The dataset has a very broadband seismic frequency bandwidth (close to 90Hz in the interval of interest) and an excellent signal to noise ratio over the entire seismic section depth range due to the multisensor deep tow streamer acquisition.

-On the seismic data, detailed AVA (Amplitude Versus Angle) QCs were performed, followed by a final reservoir-oriented processing (ResOP) focusing on the Tertiary interval to optimize the data prior to seismic inversion.
-The main ResOP steps of this workflow included de-noise and post-stack alignment correction to ensure that the data is matching the wells.
-The seismic velocity used for migration was further calibrated with well data to ensure a more accurate time to depth conversion ensuring accurate estimation of the container thickness, and representation of the overall geological structure.
+On the seismic data, detailed AVA (Amplitude Versus Angle) QCs were performed, followed by a final reservoiroriented processing (ResOP) focusing on the Tertiary interval to optimize the data prior to seismic inversion.
+The main ResOP steps of this workflow included de-noise, spectral frequency balancing and post-stack alignment correction to ensure that the data is matching the wells.
+The seismic velocity used for the depth migration was further calibrated with well data to ensure a more accurate time to depth conversion making sure of a precise estimation of the container thickness, and representation of the overall geological structure.